proabiral/infer/CONTRIBUTING.md

 let b = List.mem true [true; false]
 $ make
 [...]
-File "base/toto.ml", line 1, characters 17-21:
+File &quot;base/toto.ml&quot;, line 1, characters 17-21:
-Error: This variant expression is expected to have type 'a list
+Error: This variant expression is expected to have type &#39;a list
        The constructor true does not belong to type list
 ```

 - All modules open `IStd` using `open!
 IStd`.
-This is to make that fact more explicit (there's also
+This is to make that fact more explicit (there&#39;s also
   the compilation flag mentioned above), and also it helps merlin find the right types.
 In
   particular this also opens `Core.Std`.